China's Xi tells Africa he seeks relationship of equals

 “What have Western countries done for Africa in the 50 years since independence?
 Nothing.
 All they have done is criticize China and that is unfair,” he told a Hong Kong television station, in remarks carried on the ministry’s website.

-Xi’s African tour ends in Republic of Congo, from where China imported 5.4 billion tonnes of oil last year, just 2 percent of its total oil imports, but potentially the source of a lot more.
+Xi’s African tour ends in Republic of Congo, from where China imported 5.4 billion metric tons (5.95 billion tons) of oil last year, just 2 percent of its total oil imports, but potentially the source of a lot more.

 Additional reporting by Ben Blanchard in Beijing; Writing by Edmund Blair and Richard Lough; Editing by Robin Pomeroy